Jquinn147/AmIInfected/ReadMe.md

 like I said, it's in its early stage. clicking away From the cmd window can lead to things getting...unpredictable.

-So just don't do it.
+So just don't do it, unless youre trying to close it.

 # Requirements #